iodeo/dkmod-delorean/docs/README.md

 ## Our principles in Extension boards design

-Our extension boards are designed to respect the following rules:
+Our extension boards are designed with the following rules:

 1. Fit in existing model perfectly